ualib/agda-algebras/prelude.lagda.rst

 Unicode Hints
 ---------------

-At the end of each chapter of this documentation we show how to produce in Emacs agda2-mode_ some of the fancy unicode characters that we use in our code.

-We hope these hints are convenient for the reader, but they are not meant to be comprehensive.

-Instead use these Emacs commands for retrieving information about characters or the input method:

-  * ``M-x describe-char`` (or ``M-m h d c``) with the cursor on the character of interest

-  * ``M-x desscribe-input-method`` (or ``C-h I``) (for a list of unicode characters available in agda2-mode_)

-Finally, here is a table of some of the unicode characters used in the agda-ualib_.
+Here is a table of some of the unicode characters used in the agda-ualib_.

   +--------+----------------------+
   | To get | Type                 |